 So those are 5 things to think about in gearing up to setting up your special education classroom.
-I’m psyched to get started to share some ideas to think about as we start, slowly, to gear up for they new year.
 Here’s the line up of 10 Steps to a Well-Run Special Ed.
 Classroom.
-I’ll be using both my Sunday and my Wednesday posts (except Workbasket Wednesday) to cover the ground we need so stay tuned.
+So dive on in.

 - Getting to Know Your Students–Using Teaching Intervention Plans